KovSandor/77JSOC_medicalChange/README.md

 8. ALT+TAB back to Arma3, you have 10 seconds before clicking starts.
 9. Let the script run, do not touch anything.
 10. By default it will check 100 ACE loadouts and 300 Vanilla arsenals.
-11. If you have less or want to stop to check if everything is fine press BACKSPACE.
+11. BACKSPACE to STOP.
+If you have less or want to stop to check if everything is fine press BACKSPACE.
 This will stop the script.
 (If that does not work try to close the command window, bit difficult with all the clicking.)
 If you restart the script it will start from the beginning.
 12. Success!
 You should have plasma instead of saline and 10x Packing bandage and 10x Basic bandage instead of 20x Basic bandage.
 13. You have to manually modify your Medic loadouts to add the new equipment and remove extra Packing bandages.